OCA/operating-unit/stock_account_operating_unit/README.rst

 =====

 Create stock moves between internal locations within the same company, but different OU’s.
-The journal entries are created adn they are self-balanced within the OU when the journal entries are posted
+The journal entries are created and they are self-balanced within the OU when the journal entries are posted

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas